Monodromy Coordinates: Monodromy Coordinates: Compression

-If cycle sizes are included (type \textrm{III}) then the $r-1$ evaluations of $\sigma_0$ in \eqref{eq:oraclecounting} can be saved.
-When initial cycle solutions are stored (type \textrm{IV}), evaluations of $\sigma_1$ are entirely unnecessary, saving $r-1$ additional oracle queries.
-When $\lceil m_i/\alpha \rceil$-many solutions in each cycle are stored (type \textrm{V}), they need not be found via oracle calls.
-This reduces the central summand of \eqref{eq:oraclecounting} accordingly. \begin{theorem} Fix $\alpha \in \mathbb{N}$.
-The memory cost, in addition to $\rho(\sigma)$, to encode a monodromy tree is

-The time cost of unpacking all solutions $\Omega_{\u}$ from a monodromy tree is
+The time cost of unpacking all solutions from a monodromy tree is $\O(d)$:

-\end{theorem} \begin{proof}The first column in the memory table directly follows from the descriptions of the representations in \eqref{eq:representations}.
-The second column applies (a) expectation on the number of cycles, $\mathbb{E}(r) = H_d \approx \ln(d)$, along with (b) the observation that the number of points stored in type $\textrm{V}$ is at most $(d/\alpha) +r$.
+\end{theorem} \begin{proof}The memory cost directly follows from the descriptions of the monodromy tree representations.
+The expectation of the memory applies (a) expectation on the number of cycles, $\mathbb{E}(r) = H_d \approx \ln(d)$, along with (b) the observation that the number of points stored in type $\textrm{V}$ is at most $(d/\alpha) +r$.
 The asymptotics are immediate.
-The first column in the time table summarizes the discussion prior to the theorem statement.
-To get the last two columns, (a) and (b) are applied once more. \end{proof}
+The time cost (in oracle queries) summarizes the discussion prior to the theorem statement.
+Again, the expected asymptotics are immediate. \end{proof}